HeyPortal/vesmorRedesign/README.md

 # Sev Charles | Portfolio Website (Redesign)

-This repository contains the source code for the redesign of my personal portfolio website.
+This repository contains the source code for the redesign of Romsev's personal portfolio website.
 It is a modern, interactive single-page application built to showcase my software engineering projects, journey, and skills.
 The site features a space-themed design with 3D elements, smooth animations, and a responsive UI.

 ## Tech Stack